Coarse assembly maps: Calculation of EOinfty

 \end{lem}

 \begin{proof} We use that the cofibre of a map of cocartesian squares is a cocartesian square.

-In the limit \eqref{fwerfoio23r23r} we can restrict $W$ to run only over the interiors of finite sub-complexes.
-Then $X\setminus W$ is again a simplicial complex and $(A\setminus W, B\setminus W)$ is a decomposition of it into closed sub-complexes.
+In the limit \eqref{fwerfoio23r23r} we can restrict $W$ to run only over the interiors of subcomplexes.
+Then $X\setminus W$ is again a simplicial complex and $(A\setminus W, B\setminus W)$ is a decomposition of $X\setminus W$ into closed {subsets}.

-Note that in the terms $F(X\setminus W)$ in \eqref{fwerfoio23r23r} we must equip the set $X\setminus W$ with the {uniform bornological coarse structures induced from $X$, and not with the structures coming from a path-metric on $X\setminus W$.
-Although the uniform and bornological structures on $X\setminus W$ are also induced from the path-metric of $X\setminus W$, this will be in general not true for the coarse structure.} But since $F$ is invariant under coarsening, we can, without changing the value of $F$ on the spaces $X\setminus W$, equip these spaces with the coarse structures associated to the intrinsic path-metrics.
+Note that in the terms $F(X\setminus W)$ in \eqref{fwerfoio23r23r} we must equip the set $X\setminus W$ with the uniform bornological coarse structures induced from $X$.
+The uniform structure on $X\setminus W$ is also induced from the path-metric of $X\setminus W$, but this is in general not true for the coarse structure.
+Since $F$ is invariant under coarsening, we can, without changing the value of $F$ on the spaces $X\setminus W$, equip these spaces with the smaller coarse structures associated to the intrinsic path metrics.

 Using Example \ref{wfiofwefewfwefewf} we now see that excisiveness of $F$ in the sense of Definition \ref{reffoiweffewff} can be applied to the decompositions $(A\setminus W,B\setminus W)$ of the complexes $X\setminus W$ occuring in the limit \eqref{fwerfoio23r23r}.
 We therefore have expressed the square \eqref{xqwxiuhiuxqx} as a limit of cofibres of maps of cocartesian squares, i.e., as a limit of cocartesian squares.
 Since $\bC$ is stable, cartesian and cocartesian squares in $\bC$ are the same.
 Hence \eqref{xqwxiuhiuxqx} itself is a cocartesian square. \end{proof}